code77withHimanshu/flight_booking/README.md

-I have used `MySQL` for storing data.
+I have used `MongoDB` for storing data.

 BackEnd Development with `Express.js`.